dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/project-proposal.md

 ## Implementation Challenges

 What development challenges have you thought about so far?
 Identify any risks and briefly discuss possible workarounds / alternatives.

-## Meeting Schedule

-You are required to spend at least 10 hours/week on development.
-Outline a general weekly meeting schedule with at least 1 time that everybody can make.
-At least that one meeting must include the entire team in the same room, in person.
-The rest of the 10 hours may be split into several sessions throughout the week.
-A nice tool for this is [when2meet](https://www.when2meet.com/).

 ```